iq-motion-control/iq-module-communication-doc/docs/manual/manual_velocity_control_mechanisms.rst

     Propeller Motor Controller PID Loop

-Our :ref:`Multi Turn Angle Control Client <multi_turn_control_label>` (available on all servo firmware and on select speed firmware) is generally meant for angle based control, and is detailed more in our :ref:`Angle Control Mechanisms documentation <manual_angle_control_mechanisms>`.
+Our :ref:`Multi Turn Angle Controller <multi_turn_control_label>` (available on all servo firmware and on select speed firmware) is generally meant for angle based control, and is detailed more in our :ref:`Angle Control Mechanisms documentation <manual_angle_control_mechanisms>`.
 It can, however, also control the module's velocity, with an important note that it always controls based on a target position.
 This means that when sent a velocity command, the *Multi Turn Angle Controller* advances the displacement angle target at the commanded velocity.